This post was updated on 13/06/23

 Create an attitude of gratitude!
 Be grateful for what you have, rather than complaining about what you don’t have.
 The magical thing about gratitude is that once you start this practice, you are reprogramming you brain to be open to the other blessings all around you.
 Be as specific as possible, for better results; I am grateful for the delicious soup I had for lunch, I am grateful the sun was shining on my walk this afternoon, that sort of thing.

-Download The Complete Self-Love Journaling Guide, which includes prompts for gratitude
+Download The Essential Self-Love Journaling Guide, which includes prompts for gratitude

 So the first step to improve your happiness is recognising that it is a result of your thinking and behaviour.
 If you choose to focus on becoming intentionally happy person, it will happen regardless of your current circumstances.
 So which area are you going to start working on first?
 Let me know in the comments.